TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 9. Check that the place where work at height is to be undertaken is safe.
 Each place where people will work at height needs to be checked every time before use.

-10. Plan for emergencies and rescue, eg- agree a set procedure for evacuation and make sure employees know the emergency procedure.
+10. Plan for emergencies and rescue, eg- agree on a set procedure for evacuation and make sure employees know the emergency procedure.

 Hazards Identified-Moving of Rope Access Equipment/ Manual Handling